Welcome

 Severance of Joint Tenancy

 The beneficial joint tenancy can be severed, converting it into a tenancy in common.
-Severance can occur by written notice, mutual agreement, or certain acts (such as sale of a share).
+Severance can occur by written notice under section 36(2) Law of Property Act 1925, by mutual agreement, or through a course of dealing indicating that shares are to be treated as separate.
+Certain acts, such as bankruptcy, sale, or a contract to sell a beneficial share, may also sever.
 Severance does not affect the legal estate, which remains a joint tenancy.

 Worked Example 1.1